-Will changing the procedural jurisdiction of juvenile court to 13 through 19 years of age decrease juvenile criminal legal system involvement for youth aged 8 through 12 years?
-We have made the informed assumption that changing the procedural jurisdiction of juvenile court to 13 through 19 years of age would likely decrease juvenile criminal legal system involvement for some youth aged 8 through 12 years.
-This informed assumption is based on changes proposed in S-6720.1 that would modify current Washington State law and on information from key informants.
+Will changing the procedural jurisdiction of juvenile court to 13 through 19 years of age using a phased approach decrease juvenile criminal legal system involvement for youth aged 8 through 12 years?

+We have made the informed assumption that changing the procedural jurisdiction of juvenile court to 13 through 19 years of age using a phased approach would likely decrease juvenile criminal legal system involvement for some youth aged 8 through 12 years.
+This informed assumption is based on changes proposed in SB 5122 that would modify current Washington State law and on information from key informants.